Espgaluda: Gameplay

-Miscellaneous commands

-Holding A and B buttons for over 0.5 seconds when pressing START reverses the full-auto button setting.
-Holding C and D buttons for over 0.5 seconds when pressing START swaps the functions of C and D buttons.
-Both commands affect Players 1 and 2, and only affect the current game credit.
-If both players try to use a command, both commands are accepted.
+Espgaluda is an arcade game which involves firing bullets and lasers at enemies, with the ultimate goal being to gain points and make it through all of the game's levels.
+The player character has an energy gauge that can be depleted either by using a shield attack or being hit by a bullet, which activates an automatic guard barrier.
+When this barrier is activated, the player fires a laser and is momentarily invincible.
+If the gauge is depleted when the player character is hit by the bullet, the player loses a life.
+The player collects gems and, when they enter Kakusei mode, the gem counter drains.
+While draining, the enemies turn purple, and the bullets and enemies begin to move more slowly.
+When enemies are defeated, their bullets turn gold, which adds to the score multiplier.
+When it ends, the player goes into Kakusei Over mode, where bullets turn red and travel faster than normal.

 Development

 Espgaluda was produced by Kenichi Takano and directed by Tsuneki Ikeda, co-founders of Cave whose previous works include the DonPachi series.
 Ikeda also served as co-programmer alongside Takashi Ichimura.
 Akira Wakabayashi, Hideki Nomura, Hiroyuki Tanaka and Kengo Arai also acted as co-designers.
 Artist Tsukasa Kado was responsible for both world building and character designs.
 The soundtrack was composed by "SOU1" under supervision of Toshiaki Tomizawa, another co-founder of Cave.
 The team recounted its creation process and history through various publications.